sam-cole-vfunction/vFunction-Workshop-AH/content/00_Intro/_index.md

 # Introduction

-In this workshop you will learn how to assess applications either to be Modernized to AWS or applications already migrated to AWS but not yet utilizing serverless technologies.
+In this workshop you will learn how to analyse applications for Architectural Technical Debt either to be Modernized to AWS or applications already migrated to AWS.

 ## Workshop Agenda
 * Deploy the vFunction sandbox into your AWS account.
-* Assess an application for modernization.
+* Analyse an application for modernization.
-* Review the assessment results.
+* Review the analyasis results.
 * Compare multiple applications in a portfolio

 ## Learning Objectives
-* Learn how to use vFunction Assessment Hub to assess applications.
+* Learn how to use vFunction Architectural Observability Manager to Analyse applications.
 * Identify applications for modernization
 * Define a modernization plan by prioritizing applications
-* Build a business case for modernization

 ## Who should attend